anatoleon/Calculator/README.md

 - The decimal functionality works but is a little wonky.
 There probably should be a special case for the period.
 - The number you are writing can go past the screen edges.
 Avoid very long numbers.
 - Writing two operations back-to-back will overwrite the first operation.
-I suppose this behavior is undefined, but on other calculators if you, say do a \*=, you'll get a square.
+I suppose this behavior is undefined, but on other calculators if you, say, do a \*=, you'll get a square.

 Enjoy -- math is fun!

 Anatole